 Program Requirements

 Religious Studies majors have the option of pursuing one of two tracks: the Regular Track or the Research Track.
 Students in the Regular Track must take eleven courses for the major, including RLST 10100 Introduction to Religious Studies and at least one introductory-level ("Gateway") course.
 There is no order in which these courses need to be taken.
 Students in the Research Track will also complete these requirements; in addition, they will complete a BA thesis while attending two BA seminars: RLST 29800 BA Research Seminar I and RLST 29900 BA Research Seminar II.
 This BA thesis is typically completed in a student's fourth year.
-Students who wish to pursue the Research Track must officially declare their intention to do so with the Director or Assistant Director of Undergraduate Studies by the end of Spring Quarter during their third year.
+Students who wish to pursue the Research Track must officially declare their intention to do so with the Director or Associate Director of Undergraduate Studies by the end of Spring Quarter during their third year.
 Only students in the Research Track are eligible for departmental honors.
-Students double majoring may submit one research paper for both majors by submitting the proper form to the Director of Undergraduates Studies (see below).
+Students who are double majoring may submit one research paper for both majors by submitting the proper form to the Director of Undergraduates Studies (see below).
 If a student is double majoring and is completing comparable BA thesis seminars in another department, they may not need to take the RLST BA Paper Seminars, at the discretion of the Director of Undergraduate Studies (see below, "Senior Seminar and BA Thesis").

 Students with permission to enroll in graduate Divinity School courses may count them toward the major.
-The course codes for graduate Divinity School courses are as follows: AASR, BIBL, DVPR, HCHR, HIJD, HREL, ISLM, RAME, RELP, RETH, RLVC, and THEO.
+The course codes for graduate Divinity School courses are as follows: AASR, BIBL, DVPR, HCHR, HREL, ISLM, JTAC, RAME, RELP, RETH, RLVC, and THEO.
 Students who wish to receive credit in the major for non-departmental courses must submit a petition to the Director of Undergraduate Studies.
 Such requests are decided on a case-by-case basis.
 For courses taken at an institution other than the University of Chicago (or an institution at which a student is enrolled as part of a study abroad program that is sponsored by the University of Chicago), students must also receive approval for transfer credit from the Office of the Dean of Students.
 For more information, see Transfer Credit.

 Gateway Course Requirement